 I like efficiency.

 When things are broken, that wastes time, so I try to push such systems towards simplicity any way I can.
+Overly clever solutions often are hard to understand and maintain.
+The simplest system that works often is best.

 I like computers to tell me what I need to know, like that I just broke something, rather than needing to search for answers.